ruslanmv/How-to-Finetuning-Large-Language-Models/blog.md

 # How to Fine-tune Large Language Models

-Hello everyone, today we are going to get started with Fine-tuning Large Language Models (LLMs) locally and in the cloud.
+Hello everyone, today we are going to get started with Fine-tuning Large Language Models (LLMs) locally and can be used in the cloud.

 ## Introduction
 Currently, there are two common methods to customize our LLMs.